 Although one of the smaller East Coast states, New Jersey has a vibrant population that calls it home year-round, and there are plenty of reasons why: historic resort towns, proximity and easy access to New York City, and miles of beaches, just to name a few.
 If you’re a first-time homebuyer tempted to relocate to New Jersey, the real estate prices might give you pause.
-Luckily the state has a number of statewide and local programs to provide some extra financial help.
+Luckily the state has a number of statewide and local programs to provide some extra financial help even if you are building a home in New Jersey.

 Who Qualifies as a First-Time Homebuyer in New Jersey?